krishnakpandian/NYT_Subscription/README.md

 I initially wanted to make this into a web app but due to the potential legal and ethical issues revolving around web scraping I have chosen not continue developing this project.
 However, I did learn a lot about file parsing and how we can start up server and email access.

-If you do plan to use this service bot, you will need to modify some permissions in your emai.
+If you do plan to use this service bot, you will need to modify some permissions in your email.